-Students may repeat coursework as long as such coursework does not include more than a single repetition of a previously passed course.
+Students in non-modular programs may repeat coursework so long as such coursework does not include more than a single repetition of a previously passed course.
+Students in modular programs may not retake previously passed coursework unless the student has successfully completed all classroom modules.
 Each attempt counts in the calculation of the students' rate of progress and successful completion percentages.
 All repeated courses will appear on the student's transcript, but only the highest grade earned will be included in the calculation of their cumulative grade point average.